HomeGlossary › Red Mandarin

 Chemistry and Scent Profile

-in perfumery, Red Mandarin can be found in a variety of fragrance families, often appearing in citrus, fruity, and even floral blends.
+in perfumery, Red Mandar in can be found in a variety of fragrance families, often appearing in citrus, fruity, and even floral blends.
 Its bright and cheerful character allows it to uplift compositions.
-Red Mandarin is particularly valued for its ability to create a harmonious opening in fragrances, arresting the senses from the very first spray.
+Red Mandar in is particularly known for ability to create a balanced opening in fragrances, arresting the senses from the very first spray.

 Did You Know?